rossrobino/ovr/apps/docs/src/content/docs.md

 // Basic component with props
 const Component = (props: { foo: string }) => <div>{props.foo}</div>;

-// Components can be asynchronous, for example you can fetch directly in a component const Data = async () => {
+// Components can be asynchronous
+// for example you can `fetch` directly in a component const Data = async () => {
 	const res = await fetch("...");
 	const data = await res.json();